Live Chat Now

 3 min read

-If you’re already working in the industry or working toward pursuing a career in medical billing and coding, then a certified coding specialist (CCS) certification may be a useful tool to have.
+If you’re already working in the industry or working toward pursuing a career in medical billing and coding, then a Certified Coding Specialist (CCS®) certification may be a useful credential to have.
 This professional certification allows you to demonstrate your understanding and commitment to the medical coding industry as well as your determination.

-A certified coding specialist, or CCS certification, is a professional credential for medical billers and coders awarded by the American Health Information Management Association (AHIMA).
+A Certified Coding Specialist certification (CCS) is a professional credential for medical billers and coders awarded by the American Health Information Management Association (AHIMA).
 It shows you have achieved a high level of proficiency with various skills essential to medical billing and coding, including data quality, accuracy and proficiency.
 During the exam you will be tested on reviewing patient records, your comprehension of the latest ICD codes and various medical terminology.

 While AHIMA does not outline any education requirements specifically, it does recommend you complete some of the following before pursuing the certification exam: